-- The parse_err command will show the error code, ready to lookup in the error table included in the zip. - The tboot kernel option min_ram=0x2000000 (which is default) is REQUIRED on systems with more than 4GB of memory. - Trusted Boot measures the file required to boot into a Linux environment, and updating those file will cause a system to boot into an untrusted state.
+- The parse\err command will show the error code, ready to lookup in the error table included in the zip. - The tboot kernel option min\ram=0x2000000 (which is default) is REQUIRED on systems with more than 4GB of memory. - Trusted Boot measures the file required to boot into a Linux environment, and updating those files will cause a system to boot into an untrusted state.
 Be careful updating the kernel packages and rebuilding the initramfs (or running dracut).